MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 ## Restore deleted applications

-To restore deleted applications, you must have at least the one of the following Microsoft Entra roles: [Application Administrator](/entra/identity/role-based-access-control/permissions-reference#application-administrator), [Cloud Application Administrator](/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator), or [Hybrid Identity Administrator](/entra/identity/role-based-access-control/permissions-reference#hybrid-identity-administrator).
+To restore deleted applications, you need one of the following Microsoft Entra roles: [Application Administrator][application-administrator], [Cloud Application Administrator][cloud-application-administrator], or [Hybrid Identity Administrator][hybrid-identity-administrator].

 Applications have two objects: the application registration and the service principal.
 For more information on the differences between the registration and the service principal, see [Apps and service principals in Microsoft Entra ID](/entra/identity-platform/app-objects-and-service-principals).
 When you delete an application, the application registration by default enters the soft-deleted state.